-Hospital insurance policies generally fall into three different levels of cover: basic, medium and top.
-Levels of cover are defined by the number of medical services or procedures they include – the more services and procedures included, the higher the level of cover.
+There are three levels of hospital cover: basic, medium and top.
+Levels of cover are defined by the number of medical services or procedures they include.
+The more services and procedures included on a policy, the higher the level of cover.

-Even though most health funds categorise their hospital insurance products as basic, medium and top, there’s no industry standard for the exact number of services and procedures different levels of cover need to include.
-On a basic hospital insurance policy, one health fund might offer cover for 8 procedures and services, while another could offer 5000 on a similarly priced policy – that’s why it’s important to not take levels of cover as an indicator of exactly what you’ll be covered for.
+While most health funds categorise their hospital insurance products as basic, medium and top, there’s no industry standard for the exact number of services and procedures different levels of cover need to include.
+On a basic hospital insurance policy, one health fund might offer cover for 8 procedures and services, while another could offer 5000 on a similarly priced policy.
+That’s why it’s important to not take levels of cover as an indicator of what you’ll be covered for.
 Instead, check the policy brochure to make sure all the procedures and services you need are covered.

-With HBF, most hospital insurance policies include cover for 5000 medical procedures and services, from knee reconstructions and wisdom teeth removal to having your tonsils removed.
+With HBF, most hospital insurance policies include cover for 5000 medical procedures and services.
+That includes common procedures like knee reconstructions, wisdom teeth removal and tonsils removal.

 Who is covered?

-Health funds generally offer three categories of membership that provide cover for individuals and family groups.
+Health funds generally offer three categories of membership.
+These provide cover for individuals and family groups.

 |Number of people covered

 ||Usually listed as

 |1-2 adults and any number of dependent children